 While engineering is grounded in scientific understanding, there’s a surprising amount of creativity involved as well.
 Being able to approach a problem from multiple angles and think beyond solutions that have already been developed are necessary for true innovation.

 Finally, an engineer needs to be resilient.
 When you’re working at the cutting edge of human achievement, success is hard-won and learning from failure is a necessary part of the process.
-Thomas Edison, when mocked for his failures while inventing the lightbulb, famously said “I have not failed.
+When mocked for his failures while inventing the lightbulb, Thomas Edison famously said “I have not failed.
 I’ve just found 10,000 ways that won’t work.”
 This is a great example of the optimism and perseverance required of an aerospace engineer in the face of challenges.